klh005/2023-LoLObjectives-Report/_site/README.md

 ### Missingness Dependency

 In this section, we explore whether the missingness of certain columns in our dataset depends on other variables.
 Specifically, we performed permutation tests to assess the dependency of the missingness of the `firstdragon` and `void_grubs` columns on other factors like `league` and `result`.
+For this experiment, we will set the significance level to 0.5 due to the nature of the objective `firstdragon` being a nominal categorical variable with two outcomes: is the team to take the first dragon or is not the team to take the first dragon.

 #### Permutation Test 1: Missingness of `firstdragon` vs. `league`